DavidF-1/appli_test_data-engi/README.md

 # About The Project
 - This project is about reading data from csv file,
 - inserting those data into a relational dabase,
-- reading data from multiple tables,an
+- reading data from multiple tables,
-- The results will show numbers of people
+- the results will show numbers of people
 - listed by region and departement.

 # Built With